-We noted certain other matters that we reported to management of City of Waltham, Massachusetts in a separate letter dated December 16, 2008.
+We noted certain other matters that we reported to management of the City of Waltham, Massachusetts in a separate letter dated January 27, 2011.

-This report is intended solely for the information and use of management of the City of Waltham, Massachusetts, and federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of management of the City of Waltham, Massachusetts, others within the entity, and federal awarding agencies and pass-through entities and is not intended to be and should not be used by anyone other than these specified parties.